zararah/zararah.net/_posts/2022/2022-07-04-hope-is-a-discipline.md

 <!--more-->

-> Among the nations of the Haudenosaunee is a core value called the Seventh Generation.
+> “Among the nations of the Haudenosaunee is a core value called the Seventh Generation.
 While the Haudenosaunee encompass traditional values like sharing labour and maintaining a duty to their family, clan and nation and being thankful to nature and the Creator for their sustenance, the Seventh Generation value takes into consideration those who are not yet born but who will inherit the world.
+>
 > In their decision making Chiefs consider how present day decisions will impact their descendants.
-Nations are taught to respect the world in which they live as they are borrowing it from future generations.
+Nations are taught to respect the world in which they live as they are borrowing it from future generations.”

 – [The Haudenosaunee Confederacy](https://www.haudenosauneeconfederacy.com/values/)